ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/race-condition.md

 ## Test adicional

-Con `let waitFor = 0` pruebe a recargar la página. ¿Que ocurrirà?
+With `let waitFor = 0` try reloading the page.
+What will happen?
-¿Pasa lo mismo con todos los navegadores?
+Is the same thing happening with all browsers?

 <hr/>